Chia-Network/chia-docs/docs/academy/plotting-farming/farming-overview.md

 ---
 title: Farming Overview
 slug: /farming-overview
+description: In this lesson, we go over the chia blockchain plotting process, and what happens when a chia Farmer wins a challenge.
+keywords:
+  - chia
+  - academy
+  - Plotting
+  - Protocols
+  - Puzzles
+  - Solutions
+  - Farmer
 ---

 In this lesson, we go over the plotting process, and what happens when a Farmer wins a challenge.